 ROUTE: There are several ways up this rounded summit from the northeast end of Summit Lake.

 NOTES: Good views and a pleasant down run.
 A fine introduction to ski mountaineering in Auyuittuq.

 - Mount Tyr

-ROUTE: Ascend the central glacier on Mount Tyr, southwest of the Summit Lake warden's cabin and then turn back east to come out as high as you can on the east shoulder of the peak.
+ROUTE: Ascend the central glacier on Mount Tyr, southwest of the Summit Lake emergency shelter and then turn back east to come out as high as you can on the east shoulder of the peak.
 Descend by the same route.

 DISTANCE: About 5 km